alexaiken/mpas-regent/README.md

 This is the overview files that calls all of our sub-tasks.

 ### data_structures.rg
 This is the file in which we define our regions.
-We currently have 4 main regions - a cell region, an edge region, and a vertex region.
+We currently have 4 main regions - a cell region, an edge region, a vertex region, and a vertical region.
+We find that most variables either are parameterized by a cell, edge, or vertex, while a small number are only a property of the vertical level we are at (hence the need for the fourth region).

 ### constants.rg
 We declare constants here for use in other file.